java.lang

 Parameters: bits an integer.

-floating-point value with the same bit
+Returns: the float floating-point value with the same bit

 pattern.

-as an
+Float as an

-(by casting to type int
+int (by casting to type int).

 converted to type int

-if the specified number is infinitely
+true if the specified number is infinitely

 Parameters: v the value to be tested.

-if the argument is positive infinity or
+Returns: true if the argument is positive infinity or

-negative infinity; false
+negative infinity; false otherwise.

-if this Float
+true if this Float value is

-if the value represented by this object is
+Returns: true if the value represented by this object is

 positive infinity or negative infinity;

-false
+false otherwise.

-if the specified number is a
+true if the specified number is a

 Parameters: v the value to be tested.

-if the argument is NaN;
+Returns: true if the argument is NaN;

-false
+false otherwise.

-if this Float
+true if this Float value is a

-if the value represented by this object is
+Returns: true if the value represented by this object is

-NaN; false
+NaN; false otherwise.

-as a long
+Float as a long

-(by casting to type long
+(by casting to type long).

 converted to type long

-initialized to the value
+float initialized to the value

-represented by the specified String
+represented by the specified String, as performed

-by the valueOf
+by the valueOf method of class Float.

 Parameters: s the string to be parsed.

-value represented by the string
+Returns: the float value represented by the string

 argument.